 Eat Suhoor (pre-fasting meal before dawn)

 We all know that breakfast is the most important meal of the day.
 Researchers have shown that people who eat breakfast are less likely to be overweight.
 Can you imagine the benefits of eating a nice balanced suhoor before you embark on your fast?
-Eating suhoor ensures you will have the energy to the face the day of fasting and free your mind to reflect on deeper thoughts.
+Eating suhoor ensures you will have the energy to face the day of fasting and free your mind to reflect on deeper thoughts.

 Have a Plan

 While these tips are generally helpful, we should all have specific goals in mind for Ramadan.
 Is it to complete the Quran?
 Pray every night of tarawih at the masjid?
 Whatever your goal may be, make sure to map out a plan of success.
-For example, if you want to complete the Quran, break up the Quran in blocks each day to read.
+For example, if you want to complete the Quran, break up the Quran into blocks each day to read.
 If you want to be at the masjid every night, make sure you plan out your meals and arrange for things in your home to be taken care of.
 Whatever your plan is, ask for help so that you can reach your Ramadan goals inshallah.

 Avoid Idle Talk and Engage in Dhikr

-Go Easy on Iftar (post fast meal)
+Go Easy on Iftar (post-fast meal)

-While its normal to want to binge eat after you break your fast, try to avoid overindulging.
-While traditional foods for breaking fast are deep fried, just eat a few dates and drink some milk.
+While it’s normal to want to binge eat after you break your fast, try to avoid overindulging.
+While traditional foods for breaking fast are deep-fried, just eat a few dates and drink some milk.
 This way you can pray without having a bloated belly!
 After that, you can try some light protein with a few veggies.
-That way, you get healthy nutrients and you can avoid losing lean muscle mass.
+That way, you get healthy nutrients, and you can avoid losing lean muscle mass.